Cimpress-MCP/j2v/README.md

 * `output_view`: Name of Looker View output file to be created
 * `output_explore`: Name of Looker model output file to be created
 * `sql_table_name`: Name of the DB table to be used (this is only used in the LookML files; no actual connection to a database will be done as part of this tool)
-* `columnn_name`: Name of the column in the DB table as specified in `sql_table_name`. (this is only used in the LookML files; no actual connection to a database will be done as part of this tool)
+* `column_name`: Name of the column in the DB table as specified in `sql_table_name`. (this is only used in the LookML files; no actual connection to a database will be done as part of this tool)

 ## Output